Athertonia: Description

 Athertonia diversifolia is a tree growing up to 30 m tall, the trunk may be fluted and may be buttressed.
 New shoots and young branches are densely covered in fine rust-coloured hairs.
 The leaf morphology is highly variable − from a simple elliptic shape to deeply lobed, and they may be with or without finely toothed margins.
 The overall leaf size also varies considerably, from 7 by 4.5 cm up to 27 by 13 cm.
 The petiole measures between 1–3 cm long.

 The inflorescence is a pendulous raceme up to 34 cm long, produced terminally, in the leaf axils, and on the branches.
 The fragrant flowers are cream to green with 4 tepals, and measure up to 2.3 cm long.

 The fruit is green while developing − at maturity it is a blue (or occasionally rose coloured) lens-shaped drupe measuring around 4 cm long, 3.5 cm wide and 2.4 cm thick.
 The hard, pitted endocarp contains a single seed.

 Phenology

 Flowering occurs from February to June, and fruit ripen around August to January.

 Taxonomy

-Athertonia diversifolia was first described in 1918 as Helicia diversifolia by the Queensland Government botanist Cyril Tenison White in his paper Contribution to the Queensland FLora, published in the journal Botany Bulletin.
+Athertonia diversifolia was first described in 1918 as Helicia diversifolia by the Queensland Government botanist Cyril Tenison White in his paper Contribution to the Queensland Flora, published in the journal Botany Bulletin.
 Decades later, in 1955, the Dutch botanist Hermann Otto Sleumer placed it in the genus Hicksbeachia, where it stayed until 1975 when Lawrie Johnson and Barbara Briggs revised the description and created a new genus, Athertonia, for this plant.

 Etymology

-The genus name is a reference to the Atherton Tablelands, where the type specimen was collected.
+The genus name is a reference to the Atherton Tableland, where the type specimen was collected.
 The species epithet is derived from the Latin words diverto (to differ), and folia (leaf), and refers to the varied leaf morphology it displays.